a mistake resulting from inattention

 insomnia that resulted from a trip out to the shed to listen to the contraband station.

-a proposal offered for acceptance or rejection
+a suggestion offered for acceptance or rejection

 I guess I saw it as a clear-cut